craig-shenton/nhs-data-engineer/_posts/2021-09-09-azure-data-engineering-templates.md

 #### Note

-> Alternatively this a variation of this pipeline can be used to ingest multiple excel file sheets to a set of [.csv]{.title-ref} files in Azure Datalake blob storage.
+> Alternatively this a variation of this pipeline can be used to ingest multiple excel file sheets to a set of `.csv` files in Azure Datalake blob storage.

 Multiple Excel Sheet Ingestion Pipeline
 ---------------------------------------